dgilb19/LandmarkRemark/LandmarkRemark/ClientApp/README.md

 Run LandmarkRemark.Tests in VS19
 Note: only some of the tests are working, they are still in a state of development and were/are being used as a tool to create the API calls.
+Some of the tests should be passing, but are failing on 'await'.
+Further investiagation required.
 Postman was used to do inital manual testing.

 More tests needed to be created in the spec.ts on AGM service to fully cover the backend work.